w3c/w3c-website-redesign-documentation/_docs/2020-08-21-proposed-site-map-v2.md

 ---
 layout: doc
-title: Proposed site map
+title: "Proposed site map, v2"
+date: "2020-08-21"
-categories:
+categories: ["Information Architecture"]
-  - Information Architecture
-description: Our proposed site map, v2
+description: "The second version of our proposed sitemap."
-author: Sazia Islam, Simon Jones
+author: "Sazia Islam, Simon R Jones"
-date: 2020-08-24
 ---

 This is v2 of our proposed site map for the W3C website.
 You can view it as a text version below.